AlwinSingh/RandomJavaProjects/PassManager/Readme.md

-This is a simple pass manager that uses JDBC
+This is a simple pre-alpha pass manager.